Wrist Photoplethysmography Predicts Dietary Information: Main

 We used data from two studies.
-First, the Apple Heart \& Movement Study (AHMS), a real-world observational study where participants provided informed consent to share health information for research use \citep{truslow2024understanding}.
-We included $19{,}340$ subjects with $1{,}122{,}834$ self-reported meal descriptions.
-AHMS was used to pretrain \modelname{} and predict daily caloric intake changes.
-Second, the Validation Study, an independent controlled study with 140 participants and 720 meals from a dining setting with detailed meal information.\footnote{Growing numbers of restaurants write nutrition information into health apps, making this validation study feasible and applicable to real-world settings.} Meal descriptions were automatically recorded from ordering apps, and appetite ratings obtained via post-meal surveys, providing satiety labels at controlled times.
-We used the Validation Study to predict satiety changes after meals.
-PPG was passively collected throughout both studies.
-We did not pre-train \modelname{} on Validation Study data, demonstrating generalization to this cohort.
+The Apple Heart \& Movement Study (AHMS) was a real-world observational study where participants provided informed consent to share health information for research use \citep{truslow2024understanding}.
+We included $19{,}340$ subjects with $1{,}122{,}834$ self-reported meal descriptions; AHMS was used to train \modelname{} and evaluate alignment and downstream intake prediction.
+The Validation Study, an independent controlled study with 140 participants and 720 meals from a dining facility, provided meal descriptions automatically recorded from ordering apps\footnote{Participants ordered meals through restaurant ordering applications, which logged meal contents automatically, reducing self-reporting burden compared to AHMS.} and post-meal appetite ratings; we used this cohort to test the ability of our PPG-to-text alignment to generalize and predict satiety without retraining.
+PPG was passively collected in both studies.
 Data filtering details are in Appendix~\ref{sec:data_filtering} and cohort statistics in Table~\ref{tab:summary_statistics}.

 Given meal description $X_{\texttt{text}}$ and PPG embedding $X_{\texttt{PPG}, 0\text{-}4\mathrm{h}}$, the modality alignment process maximizes conditional likelihood $p(X_{\texttt{text}} \mid X_{\texttt{PPG}, 0\text{-}4\mathrm{h}})$.
 High probability indicates PPG contains meal-predictive information.
 This alignment process is illustrated in \Cref{fig:pretraining_a} and detailed in \Cref{sec:pre-training-alignment}.